serokell/blog-posts/Haskell Parser Combinators/article.md

   String  -- The input stream type.
 Let's use `String` for now, but for better performance, you might want to use `Text` or `ByteString`.
 ```

+### Booleans

-Let's start with the simplest of them: `SBool`.
+Let's start with the simplest of the parsers: `SBool`.
 We use `<|>` which tries one parser, and failing that, will try the other one.

-### Booleans

 ```hs
 bool :: Parser Bool